Maple Banana Muffin Recipe

 This Maple Banana Muffin recipe is soft and delicious, with an enticing hint of fall.
 Maple and cinnamon warm up this perennial favorite banana muffin.

 While banana bread is amazing, muffins are quicker to make.
-They’re portion-controlled and perfect to grab and go.
+They’re portion-controlled and perfect for grab-and-go.

-They’re quick and easy to make, especially when you have a few spotty bananas that need to be used.
-Or you want to fill the freezer with delicious, make-ahead goodies.
+They’re quick and easy to make, especially when you have a few spotty bananas that need to be used or when you want to fill the freezer with delicious, make-ahead goodies.

 How to Make a Banana Muffin Recipe Moist

-Did you know that in order to make muffins moist, there is a ratio that will deliver moist muffins, every time?
+Did you know that there is a ratio that will deliver moist muffins every time?
 They call it the 2:2:1:1 ratio.
-This means, you can make any flavor of muffin moist by sticking to a ratio of “2 parts flour to 2 parts liquid to 1 part eggs to 1 part fat.”
+This means you can make any muffin flavor moist by sticking to a ratio of “2 parts flour to 2 parts liquid to 1 part eggs to 1 part fat.”

-In this recipe, we’ve added plain yogurt to bring a light, moist texture to the muffin.
-Along with a little fat, brown sugar, and bananas for loads of flavor.
+In this recipe, we’ve added plain yogurt to give the muffin a light, moist texture, along with a bit of fat, brown sugar, and bananas for loads of flavor.

 How to Mash Bananas for this Banana Muffin Recipe